rplevy/swiss-arrows/README.md

 (use '[swiss-arrows.core])
 ```

-*The Diamond Wand*

-A generalized arrow.
-Similar to -> or ->> except that the flow of execution is passed through explicitly specified positions in each of the forms.
+*The Diamond Wand* - generalized arrow.
+Similar to -> or ->> except that the flow of execution is passed through specified <> positions in each of the forms.

 ```
 (-<> 0